expo/expo/docs/pages/versions/unversioned/tutorial/sharing.md

 <p>

-Sharing didn't work here because the desktop Chrome browser doesn't implement the [Web Share API](https://web.dev/web-share/) [(you can see a list of supported browsers here)](https://caniuse.com/#feat=web-share).
-But wait, aren't we using expo-sharing, not the Web Share API?
-The way `expo-sharing` and other Expo packages work is that they provide a uniform way to use the same functionality on different platforms when it is possible to do so.
-You can think of these libraries as translators.
-Imagine we had `Greeting.sayHelloWorld()` &mdash; in California this function would say would say "Hello, world!", in England it would say "'Ello guvna!", and in Spain it would say "Hola, mundo!".
-If a language did not have a translation for "Hello, world!" then the function would not be able to run successfully.
-This is what is happening here &mdash; the web is our language and some web browsers don't have the Web Share API, so we can't say "share this image!".
+Sharing didn't work here because the desktop Chrome browser doesn't yet implement the [Web Share API](https://web.dev/web-share/). *"But wait,"* you say, *"aren't we using expo-sharing, not the Web Share API?"* You can you can think of the Expo SDK libraries as translators for different platforms.
+They speak the language of Expo and turn it into the language of iOS, Android, and web.
+It isn't always possible to translate from Expo's language to the platform that you're working with.
+In other words, if the platform doesn't implement a feature, Expo can't tell it to invoke that feature.
+In some cases Expo can attempt to [polyfill](https://en.wikipedia.org/wiki/Polyfill_(programming)) the feature for you, but this isn't always possible.
+Invoking your operating system's built-in share dialog to share content with other applications needs to be implemented by the platform itself &mdash; Chrome in this case.

 </p>
 </details>